Get Help Filing a Small Claims Lawsuit Against Your LandlordSue Landlord

 You have to spend money suing your landlord (many courts will waive your costs in you are low-income).

-Common Lawsuits Against Landlords in Small Claims
+Common Types of Lawsuits Against Landlords in Small Claims

 Lawsuits over security deposits are some of the most common lawsuits filed in small claims court.